Table of Contents

-At the time we purchased it, the Snuggle Puppy was quite pricey, but it has since come down in price making it a little more affordable for the average pet parent.
-The toy comes with a removable “heart” which creates a vibration when turned on inside the toy so that it feels like a real heartbeat and it also comes with a heating pad that you can heat up to replicate the warmth of a living dog.
+At the time we purchased it, the Snuggle Puppy was quite pricey, but it has since come down in price, making it a little more affordable for the average pet parent.
+The toy comes with a removable “heart,” which creates vibration when turned on inside the toy so that it feels like a real heartbeat.
+It also comes with a heating pad that you can heat up to replicate the warmth of a living dog.

 Please note: I didn’t have any qualms about investing in the Snuggle Puppy because Jet had always loved his stuffed toys, but if you have a dog who does not play well with stuffed animals, don’t even give this treatment option a chance because it was not built for durability and will not stand up to chewing!